Dry-Ground-Partners/NEXA/context-files/LIAISON-LANGSMITH-PROMPTS.md

 **Expected Pre-Response (150-300 chars):** "Great question — the DMA analysis feeds directly into Blueprint.
 I'll explain how the data flows between these modules."

-**Expected Hidden (80-150 chars):** "Hmm, interesting...
-I'm considering how the modules interact..."
+**Expected Hidden (~200 chars):** "I'm analyzing your question about module connections carefully.
+Let me think through how the DMA and Blueprint workflows interact so I can give you a clear explanation of the data flow between them."

 **Expected Response (400-800 chars):** "The **DMA analysis** connects to the Blueprint module through the session data layer.
 When you complete Define, Measure, and Analyze phases..."